reiinakano/xcessiv/README.md

 ### Effortlessly choose your base learners and create an ensemble with the click of a button

 ![ensemble](docs/_static/ensemble.gif)

+## Features

+* Fully define your data source, relevant metrics, and base learners with Python code
+* Any model following the Scikit-learn API can be used as a base learner
+* Task queue based architecture lets you take full advantage of multiple cores and embarrassingly parallel hyperparameter searches
+* Easy management and comparison of hundreds of different model-hyperparameter combinations
+* Automatic saving of generated secondary meta-features
+* Stacked ensemble creation in a few clicks

 ## Installation and Documentation